lfucg/lexingtonky.gov/modules/contrib/paragraphs/README.txt

 make sure that the folder name is Sortable (with uppercase S) so that the path to the javascript file is /libraries/Sortable/Sortable.min.js.

-Use the version 1.8.0+ as it sorts previous bugs with nested drag & drop.
+Use the version 1.10+ as it's tested and approved.
+Older versions may introduce bugs with nested drag & drop functionality.

 If the file exists, the feature will automatically be available.

-Due to known issues with newer versions of SortableJs library, version 1.6.0 should be used with the patch following patch https://patch-diff.githubusercontent.com/raw/SortableJS/Sortable/pull/1154.diff.

 MULTILINGUAL CONFIGURATION
 -------------